AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 * The new user interface for Experience Cloud Triggers is now  available.
 It offers an intuitive experience to manage consumer behaviors and personalize user experiences.
 [Read more](https://experienceleague.adobe.com/docs/experience-cloud/triggers/overview.html){target="_blank"}.

+* A note has been added on the use of trap test profiles combined with filtering or fatigue rules.
+[Read more](../../sending/using/using-traps.md)

 ## Release 23.1 - Spring/Summer 2023 {#release-23-1}

 Release notes for Campaign Standard 23.1 Spring/Summer 2023 release have been published.
 [Read more](release-notes.md)